Suggested Reading for PSD™

 It is considered a good agile development practice to think through requirements before writing functional code.
 It helps to consider work in terms of how it will be tested, but it also creates and improves traceability and eliminates other wasteful activities that are traditionally part of upfront requirements specification processes.

-Scrum Development Teams work against company, development and organizational standards.
+Scrum Developers work toward company, development and organizational standards.
 Such standards provide guidance.
-The Scrum Development Teams decide on the actual implementation, thereby respecting the standards.
+The Developers decide on the actual implementation, thereby respecting the standards.

 The ability to deliver shippable software by the end of every Sprint requires different testing strategies, where testing activities are to be done as part of development.